 Jazz (all instruments including jazz-singing)

 The entire PM-program takes three years, carries 30 EC and consists of three levels: PM1 (10 EC), PM2 (10EC) and PM3 (10EC).
-You can also choose to participate in the program for only one, or two years.
+Eligable students who apply for the three year programme are favoured over students who apple for a single year, in case there is a waiting list.

 Practicum Musicae has the following elements: